The Man Who Came to Dinner (1941 film)

 The Man Who Came to Dinner is a 1941 American screwball comedy film directed by William Keighley, and starring Bette Davis, Ann Sheridan and, as the titular character, Monty Woolley.
-The screenplay by Julius and Philip G. Epstein is based on the 1939 play The Man Who Came to Dinner by Moss Hart and George S. Kaufman.
-The supporting cast features Jimmy Durante and Billie Burke.
+The screenplay by Julius J. and Philip G. Epstein is based on the 1939 play by George S. Kaufman and Moss Hart.
+The supporting cast features Jimmy Durante, Richard Travis, Billie Burke, and Reginald Gardiner.

 Plot

-While passing through small-town Ohio during a cross-country lecture tour, notoriously acerbic New York radio personality Sheridan Whiteside injures his hip after slipping and falling on the icy steps of the house of the Stanleys, a prominent family with whom he's supposed to dine as a publicity stunt.
+While passing through the small town of Mesalia, Ohio, during a cross-country lecture tour, notoriously acerbic New York radio personality Sheridan Whiteside injures his hip after slipping and falling on the icy steps of the house of the Stanleys, a prominent family with whom he is supposed to dine as a publicity stunt.
 He insists on recuperating in their home during the Christmas holidays, to which they agree to avoid a threatened $150,000 lawsuit with Thomas E. Dewey as his attorney.

 The overbearing, self-centered celebrity soon comes to dominate the lives of the residents and everyone else who enters the household.
 He commandeers the most prominent rooms in the house and restricts his host and hostess to the upper story of their house.
-He cons the doctor to exaggerate his recovery time by promising to read the doctor's unpublished “magnum opus", which he promptly disregards.
+He cons the doctor to exaggerate his recovery time by promising to read the doctor's unpublished book, which he promptly disregards.
 He runs up long-distance phone bills to and from important personages like Winston Churchill and Ethiopian Emperor Haile Selassie.
 He receives intrusive presents from prominent naturalists such as live shipments of four penguins and an octopus.
-He invites to a luncheon convicts, including murderers, from the “Sheridan Whiteside fan club” from the state penitentiary.
+He invites to a luncheon convicts, including murderers, from the "Sheridan Whiteside fan club" from the state penitentiary.
 He bullies and exasperates his nurse to the point that she quits, declaring she has changed her mission in life from relieving the suffering of humanity to working at a munitions factory.

 Whiteside encourages young adults Richard and June Stanley to pursue their dreams, contrary to the wishes of their conventional father.
-He declares that Ernest Stanley's odd sister Harriet is “right out of the Hound of the Baskervilles”, trying to recall where he has seen her face before.
+He declares that Ernest Stanley's odd sister Harriet is "right out of The Hound of the Baskervilles", trying to recall where he has seen her face before.

 Meanwhile, Whiteside's assistant Maggie Cutler finds herself attracted to local newspaperman Bert Jefferson.
 When Bert reads his play to her, she is so impressed she asks Whiteside to show it to his contacts.
-After a few dates, she announces she will quit Whiteside's employment to marry Bert, though Bert doesn't know it yet.
+After a few dates, she announces she will quit Whiteside's employment to marry Bert, though Bert does not know it yet.
 Bert gives her a gold charm bracelet as a Christmas present and they flirtatiously banter.